acrawford73/urlshortener/deploy/installation.md

 2. Create database and assign user 'django' to it.
 Use database name that represents your project.

 ```
-createdb psinergydb
+createdb shortenerdb
 psql
-GRANT ALL PRIVILEGES ON DATABASE psinergydb TO django;
+GRANT ALL PRIVILEGES ON DATABASE shortenerdb TO django;
 ALTER ROLE django SET client_encoding TO 'UTF8';
 ALTER ROLE django SET default_transaction_isolation TO 'read committed';
 ALTER ROLE django SET timezone TO 'UTC';